When Do Babies Crawl?

 Some babies crawl backwards for the first few weeks, as they try to work out how to get around.

-Babies need to build up their muscle strength before they are able to start crawling.
+Before babies start crawling, they need to build up their muscle strength first.

 Since 1994, parents have been advised to put babies to sleep on their backs, instead of on their tummies, to reduce the rate of Sudden Infant Death Syndrome (SIDS).